People spend so much time worrying about what smoker to buy they tend to forget about accessories.

 You will probably struggle with full-length ribs flopping over the edge.
 Cutting racks in half will help, but that also reduces the space-saving.

 12. Pink Butcher Paper

-To become a complete barbecue hipster, you need to start using pink butcher paper to wrap your meat.
+To become a complete barbecue hipster, you must start using pink butcher paper to wrap your meat.

 The idea is that butcher paper helps the meat develop a better bark than you get with foil.